pdoehle/swc-notes/sql-ecol.md

 WHERE (weight > 5) AND (weight < 10);
 ```

-- We can use `GROUP BY` to count how many individuals were counted in each species.
+- We can use `GROUP BY` to count how many individuals are in each group.

 ```sql
 SELECT species_id, COUNT(*)